ryszardtuora/coreferee/README.md

 <a id="interacting-with-the-data-model"></a>
 ### 2 Interacting with the data model

-Coreferee generates **Chain** objects where each chain is an ordered collection of **Mention** objects that have been analysed as referring to the same entity.
+coreferencer generates **Chain** objects where each chain is an ordered collection of **Mention** objects that have been analysed as referring to the same entity.
 Each mention holds references to one or more spaCy token indexes; a chain can have a maximum of one mention with more than one token (most often its leftmost mention).
 A given token index occurs in a maximum of two mentions; if it belongs to two mentions the mentions will belong to different chains and one of the mentions will contain multiple tokens.
 All chains that refer to a given `Doc` or `Token` object are managed on a `ChainHolder` object which is accessed via `._.coref_chains`.
 Reproducing part of the example from the [introduction](#getting-started-en):

 ```
 >>> doc = nlp("Although he was very busy with his work, Peter had had enough of it.
 He and his wife decided they needed a holiday.
 They travelled to Spain because they loved the country very much.")